Rufus For Real

 Instructions

-• Cream the butter and sugar together in bowl.
-Add the eggs, one at a time and thoroughly combine.
-Mix in the vanilla, mashed bananas, and avocado oil until combined.
+• Mix the wet ingredients: In a large bowl, cream the butter and sugar together.
+Add the eggs one at a time, mixing well after each.
+Stir in the vanilla, mashed bananas, and avocado oil until smooth.

-• Add all of the dry ingredients to a separate bowl, including the chocolate chips and pecans.
-Mix to combine.
+• Combine the dry ingredients: In a separate bowl, whisk together all dry ingredients.
+Stir in the chocolate chips and candied pecans.

-• Using an ice cream scoop, fill a lined muffin tin with the batter.
-Sprinkle the unbaked muffins with a little Turbinado sugar.
-Bake in a preheated 350° oven for 20-25 minutes or until a toothpick comes out clean.
+• Bake: Using an ice cream scoop, divide the batter into a lined muffin tin, filling each cup nearly to the top.
+Sprinkle with turbinado sugar.
+Bake in a preheated 350°F oven for 20–25 minutes, or until a toothpick inserted in the center comes out clean.

 Notes